 “Because I have previously worked in the industry, I have realized that Wedgewood truly has everything down to a science.
 They know the best way to carry out events and truly make the planning process easy and simple for the client.
 The fact that we suggest our preferred vendors and the ability to pay just Wedgewood, as opposed to having to hunt for and independently pay each individual vender, really gives us an advantage over other venues and simplifies the planning process.” – Emma, Tapestry House

 “The way the company is run!
-I love our ‘Valservenience’ motto and our core values is something I value as well!” – Kim, Tapestry House
+I love our ‘ValSerVenience’ motto and our core values are something I value as well!” – Kim, Tapestry House

-7. What’s a special moment you got to be a part of at your job?
+7. What’s a special moment you enjoyed as part of your job?